zilishen/documentation/content/nap-waf/configuration-guide/configuration.md

 #### NGINX App Protect WAF supports the following types of JWT:

 JSON Web Signature (JWS) - JWT content is digitally signed.
-The following algorithms are supported and can be used for signing:
+The following algorithm can be used for signing:

-- ES256 - ECDSA signature algorithm using SHA-256 hash algorithm
-- ES256K - ECDSA signature algorithm with secp256k1 curve using SHA-256 hash algorithm
-- ES384 - ECDSA signature algorithm using SHA-384 hash algorithm
-- ES512 - ECDSA signature algorithm using SHA-512 hash algorithm
-- RS256 - RSASSA-PKCS1-v1_5 signature algorithm using SHA-256 hash algorithm
-- RS384 - RSASSA-PKCS1-v1_5 signature algorithm using SHA-384 hash algorithm
-- RS512 - RSASSA-PKCS1-v1_5 signature algorithm using SHA-512 hash algorithm
-- PS256 - RSASSA-PSS signature using SHA-256 and MGF1 padding with SHA-256
-- PS384 - RSASSA-PSS signature using SHA-384 and MGF1 padding with SHA-384
-- PS512 - RSASSA-PSS signature using SHA-512 and MGF1 padding with SHA-512
-- EdDSA - Both Ed25519 signatures using SHA-512 and Ed448 signatures using SHA-3 are supported.
-Ed25519 and Ed448 provide 128-bit and 224-bit security respectively
+- RSA/SHA-256 (RS256 for short)

 Here is an example of a Header: describes a JWT signed with HMAC 256 encryption algorithm: